EHopper/hytte/overview.md

 #### Highly recommended

-* Sprinkly a layer of bark into the bucket when you first arrive to avoid later stickiness
+* Sprinkle a layer of bark into the bucket when you first arrive to avoid later stickiness
 * Don't be stingy with the bark!
 * Pee elsewhere - if you don't want to use the woods, use the Loo with a View!